transparency-dev/trillian-tessera/hammer/README.md

 ## Usage

-Example usage to test a deployment of `example-mysql`:
+Example usage to test a deployment of `cmd/conformance/mysql`:

 ```shell
 go run ./hammer \